Run stochastic market simulations to test your retirement portfolio's survival. Model Sequence of Returns Risk and early retirement stock crashes.

 In professional financial planning, a probability of success of 80% or higher is considered highly secure.
 If your success probability is between 50% and 80%, you should consider incorporating dynamic withdrawal guardrails.
 A success rate below 50% indicates a high risk of depletion, and you should consider increasing your starting corpus or reducing annual spending.

-Higher volatility (e.g., a 100% equity portfolio with 20% standard deviation) increases the dispersion of your outcomes.
-While it gives you a chance of achieving massive wealth in lucky paths, it also increases the likelihood of early depletion in poor sequences, lowering your overall Monte Carlo success rate compared to a diversified, lower-volatility portfolio.
+Higher volatility, such as a 100% equity portfolio with 20% standard deviation, widens the range of outcomes.
+It can improve results in favorable paths, but it also increases the chance of early depletion in poor sequences compared with a diversified, lower-volatility portfolio.